CoffeePartner/capt/README.md

 String value in @NameRegex will be compiled to pattern. the hook method only works if the pattern matches the class name where appear the cut point.

-Such as the above example, every class will be ignored if it's package name start with "me.ele.";
+Such as the above example, every class will be ignored if it's package name start with "com.dieyidezui.";

 @NameRegex can only be used with @Proxy or @TryCatchHandler.